 Electric scooters are sturdy but can’t support weight exceeding their recommended limit.
 Ensure your kid uses the scooter well under its weight limits for maximum comfort and efficiency.

-Educate the child not to hang their bags, jackets, or other belongings on the handlebars, especially when riding.
+Educate the child not to hang their bags, jackets, or other belongings on the handlebars, specially when riding.

 Teach Them To Ride